jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

     (i) whether and how the question should be put to the witness; and (ii) if the question is to be put to the witness, whether the parties may question the witness about matters raised by the question.
 (2) If a question from the jury is put to a witness, then, subject to any determination made by the Judge under subsection (1)(b)(ii),—
-  (a) every party, other than the party who called the witness, may cross-examine the witness on any matter raised by the jury's question; and
+  (a) every party, other than the party who called the witness, may cross-examine the witness on any matter raised by the jury’s question; and
   (b) the party who called the witness may re-examine the witness.

 ### Subpart 5 — Alternative ways of giving evidence